juliaouo/Cloud_Native_CloudShop/README.md

 ```
 db_type: RepositoryType = RepositoryType.MEMORY
 ```
-to change repository mode (type MEMORY dose not save/load any file)
+to change repository mode (type MEMORY does not save/load any file)